Federal Criminal Defense

 Trial, Habeas, & Appellate Attorney

-Focus law practice on state and federal trials, appeals, and habeas corpus.
+Focused law practice on state and federal trials, appeals, and habeas corpus.
 Board Certified Criminal Law Specialist, California State Bar Board of Legal Specialization, since 2009.
-Recognized as a Super Lawyer in San Diego every year from 2008 to the present, and as one of the Top 50 attorneys overall in San Diego in both 2017 and 2018.
-In addition to representing clients at state and federal felony jury trials, frequently argue before the United States Court of Appeals for the Ninth Circuit and the California Courts of Appeal.
-Have argued before an en banc Ninth Circuit panel, the California Supreme Court, and the United States Supreme Court.
+Recognized as a Super Lawyer in San Diego every year from 2008 to the present, and as one of the Top 50 attorneys overall in San Diego 2017–19.
+Represented clients at state and federal felony jury trials.
+Argued frequently before the United States Court of Appeals for the Ninth Circuit and the California Courts of Appeal.
+Also argued before an 11-member en banc Ninth Circuit panel, the California Supreme Court, and the United States Supreme Court.

 CALIFORNIA WESTERN SCHOOL OF LAW